everycure-org/matrix/docs/src/getting_started/onboarding_guide.md

 ```
 catalog.list()
 ```
 Items may be loaded into memory using the `catalog.load` method.
-For example, if we have a catalog item `modelling.model_input.splits`, it may be loaded in as follows.
+For example, if we have a catalog item `modelling.model_input.splits`, it may be loaded in as follows:
 ```
 splits = catalog.load('modelling.model_input.splits')
 ```

 Functions and classes in the Kedro project source code may be imported as required.
-For example, a function `train_model` defined in the file `pipelines/matrix/src/matrix/pipelines/modelling/nodes.py` may be loaded in as follows:
+For example, a function `train_model` defined in the file `pipelines/matrix/src/matrix/pipelines/modelling/nodes.py` may be imported as follows:
 ```
 from matrix.pipelines.modelling.nodes import train_model
 ```